 Wrenches are great, but there are plenty of places they can't reach.
 A socket set is indispensable around the home, garage, and workshop.
 Combined with a turning tool like a ratchet or wrench, you can use a socket to loosen or tighten the nuts and bolts in the vehicle you’re working on.

-But choosing the right socket set can be confusing.
+Choosing the right socket set can be confusing.
 The number of pieces in the set, the material with which they’re made, and sizes of the sockets all impact your decision.

 There are four main features to think about when you’re looking to buy a socket set.